 Sample local cuisine.
 Participate in a traditional tribal ceremony, complete with music and dance.
 Form an indelible connection with local tribes and ethnic people of Africa.
 Find joy.
 All it takes is a few hours, or perhaps a full day; but the impact is profound and long-lasting.

 It is no secret that the wildlife in Africa is under tremendous pressure; many species are alarmingly at the brink of extinction.
-So, Fair Trade Safaris collaborates with several conservation / anti-poaching organizations including WildAid, PAMS Foundation, and other similar groups in order to combat wildlife poaching and trafficking, and to promote conservation and protection efforts.
+So, Fair Trade Safaris collaborates with several conservation / anti-poaching organizations including WildAid, Global Wildlife Conservations, PAMS Foundation, KAPELION and other similar groups in order to combat wildlife poaching and trafficking, and to promote conservation and protection efforts.

 On the Community Development front, we partner with a whole range of organizations – including large established groups such as SOS Children’s Village, Rotary International, and Goodwill of Central Texas, as well as smaller (but extremely impactful) initiatives such as Uthando (South Africa), Baphumelele Children’s Home (Cape Town, South Africa), Ibuka Dance Foundation (Arusha, Tanzania), E3 Alliance (Austin, Texas), Interfaith Action of Central Texas (Central Texas), The Paramount Theater (Austin, Texas), Andy Roddick Foundation (Texas), and others.
 Simply by visiting Africa with Fair Trade Safaris, you – i.e. our guests – can and will make a TREMENDOUS contribution to conserving our wildlife and to improving our communities in Africa and in the U.S.

-It’s a non zero sum game.
+It is truly a win-win proposition.
 You go on a unique African safari adventure.
-You experience some truly heart-warming projects.
+You experience some truly heart warmimg projects.
 You give back in a meaningful financial way.
-You support jobs and make a tangible impact on poverty alleviation in Africa.
+You support jobs nd make a tangible impact on poverty alleviation in Africa.

 Shoot animals with a camera – not a gun!